molarmanful/abyssal/README.md

 # abyssal
-A fluorescent terminal colorscheme salvaged from th ebriny depths of the ocean.
+A fluorescent terminal colorscheme salvaged from the briny depths of the ocean.